-Due to the very steep descent from the bus stop at Mary's Bridge to Neuschwanstein Castle, we do not recommend to use the bus transfer in this case.
+Due to the very steep descent from the bus stop near the view point "Jugend" to Neuschwanstein Castle, we do not recommend to use the bus transfer in this case.

 There is no rental service for wheelchairs or rollators.
 The required wheelchair/ walking aids must be brought along.

 Neuschwanstein Castle: Currently, you can walk right up to the main gate of Neuschwanstein Castle and wander the exterior grounds.
 Access to the courtyard of Neuschwanstein Castle is only possible with a valid ticket.